- REGISTER FOR OBTC

 Asheville is Different

 Nestled in the mountains of Western North Carolina is renowned for its eclectic and thriving arts community, consistently noted by artists, musicians, foodies, and beer enthusiasts as a rich mecca for those seeking an array of tastes and sounds, including an organic weekly drum circle and thriving farmers' markets.
 The University of North Carolina Asheville is dedicated to teaching the liberal arts in a tradition of multi- and interdisciplinary study with an emphasis on undergraduate research and the humanities.
 A walk through the city or campus reveals a community who proudly embraces their difference.

 Dare to be Different

-Submissions are encouraged from any area of management education, broadly defined.
+We invite submissions in any area of management education, broadly defined.
 Many of our members teach throughout the world in business, public administration, management, and related disciplines including accounting, operations management, psychology, economics, environmental studies, and sociology.
 Others consult and engage in professional education and training.
 All are committed to making a Difference through innovative and creative learning and teaching.